-YOUR JOB is to QUALIFY the guest as they walk by which means that you must ENGAGE them before they pass.
+YOUR JOB is to QUALIFY the guest as they walk by your booth which means that you must ENGAGE them before they pass.

 When they answer and pause you are going to ask them a question that requires them to think a bit more.

 If they won’t or don’t pause, then they are not a qualified lead!
-Be prepared with a couple of questions that require some thought.
+Be prepared with a couple of questions to use after the initial engagement that require some thought.

-One may be for the one who has heard of your company such as “What is your favorite product?” and the other depending on your product line something that gives you more information like “What type of makeup do you wear?”.
+A follow up question for someone who has not heard of your company, depending on your product line, may be something that gives you more information like “What type of makeup do you wear?”

 When qualifying a lead you are determining if they have an interest in what you are offering.